 Leather upholstery can be a challenging but rewarding DIY project.
-Reupholstering your own leather sofa can save hundreds or even thousands of dollars in cost when compared to the cost of professional upholstery or replacement of furniture.
+Reupholstering your own leather sofa can save hundreds or even thousands of dollars in cost compared to the cost of professional upholstery or furniture replacement.
 It also provides the opportunity to change the color or grain of the leather, further customizing the appearance of your living area for a one-of-a-kind look.

 Step 1 - Remove Old Leather

-Ask a helper to assist in flipping the sofa over, in a face-down “V”.
-Take the flathead screwdriver and carefully pry out the staples along the back edge of the sofa.
-Needle nosed pliers can be used to pull out stubborn staples without damaging the sofa.
-Carefully pull the leather off of the sofa; there may be additional staples under the seat cushions along the arms.
+Ask a helper to assist in flipping the sofa over in a face-down “V.” Take the flathead screwdriver and carefully pry out the staples along the back edge of the sofa.
+You can use Needle-nosed pliers to pull out stubborn staples without damaging the sofa.
+Carefully pull the leather off the sofa; there may be additional staples under the seat cushions along the arms.
 If the leather resists removal, check for additional staples.

 Step 2 - Cut New Leather

 Use the old leather to take measurements for the replacement cuts.
 Take the seam ripper and use it to separate the different leather portions, leaving you with flat, easy-to-use pieces that can work as a pattern for the new cuts.

 Place the new leather face down on the table, and put the pattern pieces face down on top.
 Use sewing pins along the edges to secure the pattern to the new fabric.
 Carefully cut out the new leather with electric scissors.
 Remove the pins, and set aside the old leather pieces.

 Step 3 - Attach New Leather to Front and Back

 Line the back piece up against the back of the sofa.
 Staple the leather to the sofa along the top edge.
 The back piece will wrap around the sides of the sofa; don't worry about the leftovers.
 Take the front piece of leather, and line it up over the back piece.